BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: UBERT-Based Multi-Task Beamforming Optimization

 \subsection{Pre-Training and Fine-Tuning Strategies}

 The training process of UBERT also consists of pre-training and fine-tuning stages.
-However, to ensure UBERT gains the ability to handle multiple tasks, both stages are supervised.
-In the pre-training stage, UBERT learns universal beamforming features from a large amount of labeled data, providing a strong pre-trained model for different tasks.
+However, to ensure that UBERT acquires the ability to handle multiple tasks, both stages are supervised.
+In the pre-training stage, UBERT learns universal beamforming features from a large-scale labeled dataset, yielding a well-initialized pre-trained model for different tasks.
 In the fine-tuning stage, UBERT is further optimized to adapt to specific tasks (which may differ from the task during the pre-training stage).
-Notably, UBERT does not require any modifications to the architecture during fine-tuning thanks to the element-wise tokenization, thus preventing the loss of weights from the pre-training phase.
-This enables UBERT to maintain high performance with fewer fine-tuning samples.
+Notably, UBERT does not require any architectural modification during fine-tuning thanks to the element-wise tokenization, thus preventing the loss of pre-trained weights.
+This enables UBERT to maintain high performance with a small number of fine-tuning samples.